Your Credit Score

 We’ll use this data to:

 This will include details of money going into the account, and the account balance.
 If you borrow, it will also include details of your repayments, and whether you repay in full and on time.
-We will also tell the CRAs when you settle your accounts with us.
+We’ll also tell the CRAs when you settle your accounts with us.
 The CRAs may give this information to other organisations that want to check your credit status.

 You should tell them about this before you apply for a product or service.
 It’s important that they know your records will be linked together, and that credit searches may be made on them.